ACCELERATOR MINI-GRANT PROGRAM

 The Georgia Organics Farmer Accelerator Program launched in 2020 in order to fill these gaps by combining personalized expert coaching with on-farm capital investments for small to medium-sized diversified farms.
 With the intention of growing the vitality and resiliency of Georgia farms and improving the quality of life for its farmers, a cohort of Accelerator farmers received coaching in the fields of accounting, business and finance, profit analysis, loans and leasing, production, and employee management.
 Each Accelerator farm also received strategic financial support to offset the costs of infrastructure, continued education, employee stipends, healthcare costs, and climate-resilient investments.

-Accelerator will now be conducted using an award process through mini-grants covering three thematic pillars of farmer prosperity: Business Development, Capacity Building, and Climate Resiliency.
+In 2025, we adapted the cohort model into a mini-grant program covering three thematic pillars of farmer prosperity: Business Development, Capacity Building, and Climate Resiliency.

-2025 Accelerator Mini-Grant Program Details
+2026 Accelerator Mini-Grant Program Details

-Coaching Mini-Grant | Strategic Capital Mini-Grant |
+| Coaching Mini-Grant | Strategic Capital Mini-Grant |

 |